albar965/littlenavmap-manual/README.md

 ![More Details](images/icons/detailmore.png "More Details")![Default Details](images/icons/detaildefault.png "Default Details")![Less Details](images/icons/detailless.png "Less Details")

 Increases or decreases details on the map.
-More details mean more airports, more navaids, more text information and bigger icons.
+More details means more airports, more navaids, more text information and bigger icons.

-Note that map information will be truncated to 3000 objects if too much detail is requested.
+Note that map information will be truncated to 3000 objects if too much detail is chosen.

 #### Projection {#projection}